How a Subway franchisor served up a better employee and customer experience by using PI’s Hire solution to fine tune his talent strategy.

 Perhaps even more noticeable, though, was the impact the change was having on his business.
 Jackson recalls a situation in which the Behavioral Assessment revealed an employee in a customer-facing role had a behavior profile better suited for a behind-the-scenes position.
 Jackson shifted the employee’s responsibilities to food preparation and kitchen management—a change the employee welcomed.
 As a result of being in a role that made better use of his natural inclinations, the employee was more engaged, his productivity increased, and his workflow improved.
 The change not only helped the employee personally, but also helped fuel the business engine.

-As Jackson’s business continued to grow, he relied on the PI Behavioral Assessment to develop current and future managers and predict leadership performance.
-He also implemented the PI Job Assessment™ to define the ideal behavioral and cognitive targets for specific roles before hiring, providing interviewers with ideal behavioral patterns for various positions.
+As Jackson’s business continued to grow, he relied on PI to develop current and future managers and predict leadership performance.
+Specifically, the PI Job Assessment™ allowed him to define the ideal behavioral and cognitive targets for specific roles before hiring, providing interviewers with ideal behavioral patterns for various positions.

 “Any franchisor that invests in The Predictive Index’s workforce assessment tools will see turnover diminish,” Jackson stated.
 “As a screening tool, the PI Behavioral Assessment has made our hiring process more productive by enabling us to hire people who we know will stay on board long term.
 This method has certainly increased our retention and lowered our training costs.”